karaposu/LLMService/README.md

 # Postprocessing Pipeline
-There are 5 custom methods integrated into LLMservice.
-These postprocessing methods are the most commonly used methods so we are supporting them natively.
+LLMService includes five native post-processing methods (only three are illustrated here).
+These built-in steps cover the most common transformations and are supported out of the box.

 ## Method 1: Semantic Isolation